kar5960/urlshortener/README.md

- A url shortener in GOlang and SQLite.
+ A url shortener in GO-fiber and redis.